-Brett Baker is viewed internationally as a leading brass performer and educator.
-He is passionate about encouraging composers to write pioneering new repertoire being one of the most recorded brass soloist’s in his chosen genre.
-Brett is Programme Leader for Musical Arts at the University of Salford (Manchester); he continues to be an ambassador for Michael Rath Brass Instruments and is Principal Trombone of the famous Black Dyke Band.
-He is Course Director of Bolsover Summer School and both the Singapore and Thailand Low Brass Festivals and is a Past-President of the British Trombone Society (BTS).
+Englishman Brett Baker is viewed internationally as a leading brass performer and educator.
+He is passionate about encouraging composers to write pioneering new repertoire for trombone having commissioned over 100 compositions.
+Brett is Programme Leader for Musical Arts at the University of Salford (Manchester), an ambassador for Michael Rath Brass Instruments and Festival Director for both the Singapore and Thailand Low Brass Festivals.
+He is also Chairman of the Awards Committee for the International Trombone Association (ITA) and a Past-President of the British Trombone Society (BTS).

 Brett has performed with singers such as Alison Goldfrapp and Hayley Westenra, trumpet soloist Alison Balsom and other world class trombone soloists including; Ian Bousfield, Wycliffe Gordon, Christian Lindberg and Joseph Alessi.
 He is currently the most recorded trombone soloist in his genre, having played on numerous radio and TV broadcasts.
 Brett’s area of research includes trombone solo repertoire, modular instrument design and performance psychology.
 Brett has produced over 30 solo CDs, 8 under his own label of White River Evocations, being guest soloist on over 40 CDs.
 He has four sheet music solo albums and has arranged several solos for trombone and piano with Studio Music Publications.